 Array API Support#

-ezmsg-sigproc provides support for the Python Array API standard, enabling many transformers to work with arrays from different backends such as NumPy, CuPy, PyTorch, and JAX.
+ezmsg-sigproc provides support for the Python Array API standard, enabling many transformers to work with arrays from different backends such as NumPy, CuPy, PyTorch, JAX, and MLX.

 What is the Array API?#